 We actually started the tour of this resort on the Disney Vacation Club (DVC) side, which was also decorated for the holidays.
 I can’t remember why we started over on this side, I think we must have parked nearby and figured it was the best place to start!

-In the lobby area of Beach Club Villas, the Christmas tree and decorations were very traditional, with reds, and golds, as well as lots of snowflake and Santa Claus ornaments.
+In the lobby area of Beach Club Villas, the Christmas tree and decorations were very traditional, with reds, and golds, as well as lots of snowflakes and Santa Claus ornaments.

 As you enter the main building of Disney’s Beach Club from Beach Club Villas, you will find the Marketplace, which is a combination of the resort’s gift shop where you can buy all kinds of merchandise, as well as the Quick Service/Counter Service location.
 It was actually early afternoon by the time we got to the resort, so we grabbed a couple of things to share for lunch, including a Stitch Cupcake!